Due to the COVID-19 pandemic, all our tours are unfortunately on pause for the time being.

 Restrained use of personal perfumes makes it easier for all participants to learn from and enjoy the unique aromas for each wine type.

-Which grape varieties are grown and what kind of wine will we taste?
+Which grape varieties are grown in the Douro and what kind of wine will we taste?

 How is the Douro different from other notable wine regions?